Photo By: tungnguyen0905

 - Difficulty breathing or unsolved asthma attacks: If your breathing is unsolvedly compromised, it’s necessary to seek emergency care.
 Urgent care may not have the resources to manage extreme respiratory issues.

 - Heavy bleeding or compound fractures: If there’s unsolved bleeding that won’t stop, or a bone is visibly protruding through the skin, head to the ER.
-These injuries need more advanced surgical care.
+These injuries require more advanced surgical care.

 - Sudden loss of vision or slurred speech: Any sudden change in vision or speech could be a sign of a serious medical emergency, such as a stroke, and needs to be treated at the ER.